Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #6.
 Macroeconomic and Geopolitical Events

-Events such as wars, elections, financial crises and monetary policy changes have the ability to change or reshape the country’s fundamentals.
+Events such as wars, elections, financial crises, and monetary policy change or reshape the country’s fundamentals.
 Hence, the biggest fluctuations in the forex markets result from these macroeconomic and geopolitical events.

 Is Forex Legal in India

-Under LRS (RBI’s Liberalised Remittance Scheme), all the resident individuals can freely remit up to $250,000 for any permissible current or capital account transactions in a financial year.
+Under LRS (RBI’s Liberalised Remittance Scheme), all resident individuals like you and me can freely remit up to $250,000 for any permissible current or capital account transactions in a financial year.

-The LRS cannot be used by HUF, trust, partnership firms and corporates for remitting money.
+The LRS cannot be used by HUF, trusts, partnership firms, and corporates for remitting money.

 Now interpretations can differ as you are funding the account.

 Please make an informed decision as there are still debates on the legality of the same.
-Better if you can consult a lawyer having expertise on forex matters.
+Better if you could consult a lawyer having expertise in forex matters.

 By that time you can start learning and practicing forex trading by opening a practice or demo account.